llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

               declared outside the loop, the variable is imp `shared`.
             * exp `reduction` is not permitted on a loop control variable.
+            * For exp `firstprivate`, exp `private`, and exp `reduction`, the restrictions for more than one of these per variable, for variables of incomplete type, and for `const` variables are the same as on `acc parallel`.
         * Data sharing mapping:
             * pre `private` and imp `shared` are discarded during translation.